bachmmmar/nfc_sounds/readme.md

 In parallel a voice tells you the name of the object on the card in this case "bear" in different languages followed by the sound a bear makes "WUAAAHHH".

-This behaviour is called Explorer Mode.
+This behaviour is called *Explorer Mode*.

 ## Modes
 Currently only one mode called [Explorer](###explorer) is implemented.
 There are other [features in planning](#future-features).